Admentus64/Patcher64Plus-Tool/ReadMe.txt

 Keep in mind that:

-a) Patching Majora's Mask or Paper Mario requires their respective modes and not Free Mode, since both VC WAD titles have applied specific compression to their rom and boot dol.
+a) Patching Majora's Mask or Paper Mario requires their respective modes and not Free Mode, since both VC WAD titles have applied specific compression to their ROM and Boot DOL.

 b) Free Mode likely will not work on anything other than Nintendo 64 titles for the Virtual Console